← All posts

 Before any shot gets planned, you need clarity on why the video exists.
 What's it supposed to do?
 Who's it supposed to reach?
 Where will it appear?

 In Belgium, companies often start vague: visibility or branding.
 Too broad.
-Strong video strategy translates that into concrete goals: more sales conversations, better job candidates, sharper positioning.
+Strong video strategy translates that into concrete goals — more sales conversations, better job candidates, sharper positioning.
+We unpack that gap in more detail in Video in 2026: what still works and what you should drop.

 This is where we spend real time with clients.
 We map the current state.
 Where are potential customers hearing about you now?
 What's blocking them from moving forward?
 How does video specifically address that blockage?
 The answers determine everything.

 With the goal locked, comes the creative translation.
-Concept determines how the message gets told—what tone, what form, what story arc.
-A recruitment video for Antwerp Police plays completely differently than a corporate explainer for Brussels.
+Concept determines how the message gets told — what tone, what form, what story arc.
+A recruitment video for a public-sector client plays completely differently than a corporate explainer for a Brussels SaaS.
 Both exist to persuade.
-The approach is completely different.
+The approach is completely different — something we've written about specifically in our piece on employer branding in 2026.

 Shooting scripts and shot lists ensure days move fast.
 In Belgium, where shoots are compact and coordination is real, prep is non-negotiable.
 We hold a pre-production meeting minimum 10 days before rolling camera.
 We scout locations.
 We confirm talent.
 We test equipment.